edgerun/telemd/README.md

 telemd reports telemetry data into (Redis) topics.

 The topic schema is as follows.
-It starts with the keyword `telem`, followed by the hostname that reports the telemetry, the specific metric being reported, and optionally the subsystem (e.g., a specific network device or disk).
+It starts with the keyword `telem`, followed by the node name that reports the telemetry, the specific metric being reported, and optionally the subsystem (e.g., a specific network device or disk).

-    telem/<hostname>/<metric>[/<subsystem>]
+    telem/<nodename>/<metric>[/<subsystem>]

 For example, the CPU utilization of CPU core 0 host `rpi0` could be reported as: